cloud-gov/hhs-acf-uc-dashboard/deploy.md

 ## Environment variables

-There are four required environment variables:
+There are a few required environment variables:

 ```
 export RAILS_ENV='production'
 export RACK_ENV='production'
 export API_URL='https://url-to-api.gov/'
 export AUTH_HMAC_SECRET='some-secret-string'
+export SECRET_KEY_BASE='some-other-secret-string'
 ```

 The `API_URL` environment variable is the URL to the API server.
 It is a regular URL and can include a port and so on.

 The `AUTH_HMAC_SECRET` environment variable is used to encrypt authentication calls between the Dashboard and API, and must be set to the same value on both.
 It is a cryptographic key so should be reasonably secure.
 A reasonable choice would be to concatenate together a couple of passwords from https://www.grc.com/passwords.htm.

+In addition Rails uses a secret key base to authenticate requests.
+In order for the server to work, you will need to set this value to a similar large value secret.

+Rails comes with a handy script for generating theses keys:

+  rake secret

 ## Start the Dashboard